akossarkany/3DDelft/docs/loading-2D-layers.md

 WMS (Web Map Service) is a standardized protocol that serves georeferenced map images over the Internet, providing pre-rendered maps in formats like PNG or JPEG.
 Unlike WFS which returns raw data, WMS focuses on visualization by delivering ready-to-display map images.
 This makes it ideal for base maps, background layers, and quick visualization.

 #### The Netherlands3D WMS functionality and the importing mechanism
 Currently (as of October 31, 2024), WMS layer import functionality is not yet available in Netherlands3D.
-However, the development team is actively implementing this feature and plans to release it in the near future.
+However, the development team is actively implementing this feature and plans to release it in the next quarter.
 The importing process will follow a similar workflow to the existing WFS layer import mechanism.

 [< Configuring Municipality](./configuring-municipality.md) | [Home](./index.md) | [Next: Making 3D Tiles >](./making-3D-tiles.md)